CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

         keyColumn: code
         valueColumn: condition_code
 ```
-The first element will check against the RCTC values loaded into the Condition-Mapping tables, while the second will check against the supplemental table if a match was not found in the Condition_Mapping table.
+This element will check against the RCTC values loaded into the Observation-Mapping tables.

 Not all reportable conditions can be identified from order and result LOINC codes.
 In the case of bacterial cultures the condition is identified by the found organism which is populated in the result field/resource (OBX-5 or Bundle.entry.resource.ofType(Observation).value.valueCodeableConcept).
 In order to correctly tag these messages, an additional element will need to be added to the transform like below to check the result code.